cdk8s-team/cdk8s/docs/cli/import.md

 The `import` command supports two types of imports:

 1. `k8s`: generates constructs from the core Kubernetes API
-2. CRDs: generates constructs from custom resource definitions
+2. `CRDs`: generates constructs from custom resource definitions
+3. `Helm charts`: generates constructs from helm charts.

 This section describes specific behavior related to each type of import.